oscovida/oscovida/tools/pelican/content/plots.rst

    -  The solid line is a 7-day rolling mean over these data points and provides more robust guidance.

--  Looking at the solid lines, we may be able to assess the spread of the virus.
+-  Looking at the doubling time shown by the solid lines, we get another indicator to assess the spread of the virus.

    -  For many countries, in the early stages of the outbreak, this doubling time for confirmed infections (blue line) is somewhere